jonnyhoeven/justme.dev/post/yed.md

 </script>
 <ArticleItem :frontmatter="$frontmatter"/>

 Yed's multi-document interface is particularly useful for developers who need to create multiple diagrams simultaneously.
 This feature allows them to work on different diagrams without having to open and close multiple files, saving time and increasing productivity.
 Additionally, Yed's cross-platform compatibility means that developers can use the same software on different operating systems, eliminating the need to learn multiple diagramming tools.
-Moreover, Yed's proprietary software license allows developers to use a single copy of the software gratis, making it a cost-effective option for individuals and organizations alike.
+Moreover, Yed's proprietary software license allows developers to use a single copy of the software gratis, making it a cost- effective option for individuals and organizations alike.
 This license also allows developers to distribute their diagrams to others, making it easier to collaborate and share ideas.
 In conclusion, Yed is an excellent choice for developers who need a reliable and versatile diagramming tool.
 Its multi-document interface, cross-platform compatibility, and proprietary software license make it a powerful tool for structuring drawing infrastructure.
 With Yed, developers can create high-quality diagrams quickly and efficiently, making it an essential tool for any development project.

 <ArticleFooter :frontmatter="$frontmatter"/>